-Among those who bet online, the most common wager sizes are “$10 to $25” and “less than $10.”
+Among those who bet online on sports, the most common wager sizes are “$10 to $25” and “less than $10.”
 However, nearly 30% of online bettors are regularly placing wagers of $50 or more, and more than 1 in 10 are wagering more than $250 on the average bet.

 Unsurprisingly, those betting large sums of money online tend to be 1) relatively high-income bettors, and 2) relatively older gamblers – especially those in the 35-54 age range.

 Interestingly, fantasy sports players were more likely to place medium-stakes bets ($10-$50) than others.
 Non-fantasy players were more likely to place both high-stakes bets (>$50) and low-stakes bets (<$10).

 When it comes to what sportsbook apps Americans ages 21+ are using to place their bets online, DraftKings is, well, the king – but could Caesars become the emperor?
 The Caesars Sportsbook app only recently launched in August 2021 and is already the second most-used sportsbook app in the US, according to CivicScience data.

 While the number of online sports bettors continues to grow, most (54%) seem to be keeping their average wagers fairly modest at $25 or less.
 Meanwhile, there’s clearly room for new sportsbook operators to grow, as no single sportsbook app seems to be separating from the pack in a serious way and new contenders can carve out their own niche with ease.
 CivicScience will continue to keep tabs on this fast-growing industry in 2022.